yuanshunning/pickit-docs/docs/documentation/flex/detection-parameters.rst

    threshold**, which represents the minimum distance to consider clusters as separate entities.

-Pick-it also allows the possibility of **not grouping points into clusters** at all, and an **expert mode** which is intended mostly for compatibility with older versions of Pick-it.
+Pickit also allows the possibility of **not grouping points into clusters** at all, and an **expert mode** which is intended mostly for compatibility with older versions of Pickit.
 The expert-mode parameters are such that higher values will typically result in less and/or bigger clusters, while lower values result in more and/or smaller clusters.